KevinMKM/KevinMKM/README.md

 ### Hi there 👋

-I'm a Back-end developer with over 5 years of experience in a top-notch organization and a creative person with the ability of managing the projects and participate in teamwork.
-Skilled in .Net (Framework, Core), Entity Framework / Core, C#, OOP, SOLID, Design Patterns, SQL Server, UML Modeling, reporting with “StimulSoft”, Familiar with the implementation of human resource processes and very eager to learn new technologies.
+I'm a Experienced Back-End Developer with over 7 years of expertisein .NET technologies, including .NET Framework/Core, EntityFramework/Core, Microservices, Clean Architecture, and Domain-Driven Design (DDD).
+Proficient in OOP, SOLID, design patterns,MS SQL Server, and comprehensive testing and documentation.Successfully led a backend team for 2 years, driving projectdelivery, fostering collaboration, and mentoring team members.Proven track record of managing projects and implementingsolutions for aviation and human resource processes.
+Passionateabout continuous learning and staying updated with emergingtechnologies to deliver innovative and efficient software solutions.
 <!--
 **KevinMKM/KevinMKM** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.